2022 Innovate durham cohort

 How is Innovate Durham structured?

-Selected participants will partner with the City for a 12-week testing period, which will begin August 20, 2018 and finish by November 20, 2018.
-Participants will be required to attend three in person events: program kickoff in August, a mid-point status check in October and Demo Day in December.
+Selected participants will partner with the City for a 12-week testing period, which will begin September 3, 2019 and finish by November 22, 2019.
+Participants will be required to attend several in-person events: program kickoff, a mid-point check ins and Demo Day in December.
 Participants will also be expected to check in with Innovate Durham staff every two weeks to discuss the progress of the project.
 Selected participants will agree to a memorandum of understanding before the pilot period starts: Sample Innovate Durham MOU.